OSU-SRLab/MANTIS/README.md

 Configuration File
 ==================

-To facilitate running many samples through or incorporation in a pipeline, the program allows the use of a configuration file.
+To facilitate running many samples, or incorporation of MANTIS in a pipeline, a configuration file may be used.
 By default, the program will search for a configuration file with the filename “mantis\_config.cfg” in the root folder of the program.
-Alternatively, a path to the configuration file can also be provided using the -cfg/--config command line parameter.
+Alternatively, a path to the configuration file can be provided using the -cfg/--config command line parameter.

-With one setting per line, consisting of the parameter name, an equals sign, and the value for the setting the file should contain settings that match the named parameters of the program following the format shown below:
+The file should contain settings that match the named parameters of the program according to the following format:

 genome = /path/to/reference/genome.fasta